-Odissi (O-ri-see) dance, one of the seven classical dance forms from India, is believed by many to be the oldest classical dance form that still exists to this day.
+Odissi (O-ri-see) dance, a classical dance forms from India, is believed by many to be the oldest classical dance form that still exists to this day.
 Architectural evidence of this dance in India is found in first-century B.C. rock-cut caves.
 After surviving cycles of growth, decay, and renewal, this art form thrives today and is as influential as Flamenco to tribal belly dance.

 Contact her for performances and classes: